-College community members (i.e., students, faculty, staff, and visitors) are expected to respect College property, the private property of other members of the Sarah Lawrence community, and the property of the larger community in which we live.
-Examples of behaviors that would be violations of this policy include, but are not limited to:

-- The theft, or attempted theft, of property or services owned or controlled by a community member/visitor or the College, regardless of location. - The unauthorized use or possession of property or services owned or controlled by a community member or the College, regardless of location.
+Sarah Lawrence community members, including visitors, are expected to respect College property, the private property of others, and the property of the larger community in which we live.
+Violations of this policy include, but are not limited to, the theft, attempted theft, unauthorized use, or possession of property or services owned or controlled by a community member of the College, regardless of location.